MY NEW BUILD.

 One of the life raft containers on its stand prior to painting and outfitting ready for mounting

-The anchor light now completed just needs painting and power.
+The anchor light now completed just needs painting and led's fitting.

 THE UPPER WORKS.

 Above is one of the side walls under construction.
 Note the working caged brass lamps and

 the electrical on/off switch with water trap as per maritime fitments.

 The pictures above and below are of the inside of the Electronics laboratory, not totally finished,

 only part electrified so far, all gauges will light up and all warning lamps will be fitted in there

 correct colours.
 The timber work surfaces are Brazilian Mahogany, this is fitted through out the build